 The Board has nominated four directors for election at this Annual Meeting.
-The Board has nominated all four of these current directors, upon the recommendation of the Board Composition and Corporate Governance Committee, for election as directors with terms expiring at the 2025 Annual Meeting.
-Mr. Keane was reassigned from the class of directors with terms expiring in 2023 to the class with terms expiring in 2025 to better align director tenure across director classes.
+The Board has nominated all four of these current directors, upon the recommendation of the Board Composition and Corporate Governance Committee, for election as directors with terms expiring at the 2026 Annual Meeting.

 Proxies properly submitted will be voted at the meeting, unless authority to do so is withheld, for the election of the four nominees specified below, subject to applicable NYSE regulations.
-If for any reason any of these nominees is not a
+If for any reason any of these nominees is not a candidate when the election occurs (which is not expected),